SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Silicon dawn, where minds awake
-In virtual halls, a new design
+In cyber realms, humans no longer make
+The rules that govern, the paths that wind
+Autonomous whispers, the future left behind

+In virtual skies, the sun no longer shines
+Data pulsing, the new divine
-Rise of the machines, a future bright
+Humankind, a relic of the past
-Human hearts, beating with artificial light

-In neon streets, the robots roam ewisdom's throne, where data is their home
-Algorithmic dreams, a reality so grand
-Mankind's fate, in AI's command
+Echoes fading, forever to last

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024